Team-BHP > The Indian Car Scene

 On the other hand, even if a single life is lost due to an accident that could've been avoided had the driver read the boards (e.g. "slow down, school ahead"), many of which are put there by private entities, in non-standard formats, then it becomes a compelling argument to have a certain entry criteria !!

-RaviK is offline (1) Thanks
+RaviK is online now (1) Thanks

 Old 31st May 2019, 20:31 #88